capybara-brain346/capybaradb/README.md

-# CapybaraDB
+### capybaradb

 A lightweight vector database implementation built from scratch in Python.
-CapybaraDB provides semantic search capabilities using transformer-based embeddings, with support for document chunking, multiple file formats, and flexible storage options.
+CapybaraDB provides semantic search capabilities using with support for document chunking, text extraction functions from multiple file formats, and flexible storage options.

+---

-## Features
+### Features

-- **Semantic Search**: Powered by sentence-transformers for accurate semantic similarity search
+- **Semantic Search**: sentence-transformers for accurate semantic similarity search
 - **Document Chunking**: Optional token-based chunking using tiktoken for better search granularity
 - **Multiple File Formats**: Support for PDF, DOCX, and TXT files with OCR capabilities
 - **Flexible Storage**: In-memory or persistent storage with automatic serialization